 Rep. Luis Gutiérrez is retiring and endorsing Jesus "Chuy" Garcia for his seat

 Rep. Luis Gutiérrez (D-Ill.) has announced his retirement.
-The U.S. Representative for Illinois's 4th congressional district will not be seeking re-election next year after nearly 25 years of holding the seat.
+The U.S. Representative for Illinois's 4th Congressional District will not be seeking re-election next year after nearly 25 years of holding the seat.
 During his time in Congress, Gutiérrez was a leading voice in immigration reform.
-Gutiérrez will withdrawl his nomination petition and endorse Jesus "Chuy" Garcia.
-This means that Garcia will not be challenging Mayor Rahm Emanuel again in the 2019 Chciago mayor election, as he did in 2015.
+Gutiérrez will withdraw his nomination petition and endorse Jesus "Chuy" Garcia.
+This means that Garcia will not be challenging Mayor Rahm Emanuel again in the 2019 Chicago mayoral election, as he did in 2015.